ashuhatkar/ashulearn-kubernetes/02-upgrade/upgrade-kubernetes-with-kops-on-amzn-ec2.md

 kubectl version --short
 ```

-We have successfully upgraded our kubernetes cluster from `1.16.0` to `1.16.3`.
+We have successfully upgraded kubernetes cluster from `1.16.0` to `1.16.3`.

 #### Automated update